 How Does CBT Work In Addiction Recovery?

 Cognitive behavioural therapy (CBT) is classed as short-term talking therapy, as you’ll attend between five and 20 sessions; it’s not spread out over one or two years.
-Despite the treatment being short, you will come away with tools to last you for life.
+Despite the short treatment, you will come away with tools to last you for life.

 There are always reasons why people become addicted to drugs or alcohol.
 Drug or alcohol use is a coping mechanism, and people often abuse substances to forget about their perceived problems.